ezeHumar/products-backend/README.md

 **GET**

-For retrieving a single product by name
+For retrieving a single image by name

 ```http
 GET /images/:name